numery009/Angular-Basic-2.0/README.md

 $ ng build ----------- will build out our asset

+$ ng build --prod ----------- will build for production.
+All files will be in the "dist" folder

 $ ng generate component components/todos ---- to generate component

 $ ng g c department -it -is --- to generate component with inline template and inline style